Brunoo47/Brunoo47/README.md

 <h3>Bruno Ostroski.
 Full Stack - Developer ! </h3>

-My name is Bruno Ostroski, I’m 19 years old, and I’m from Curitiba – PR.
+My name is Bruno Ostroski, I’m 19 years old, and I’m from Joinville - SC.
 I graduated from high school with a technical degree in Systems Development at Senai Norte, in Joinville, and I am currently pursuing a degree in Systems Analysis and Development at Unisociesc !

 Passionate about technology, I am constantly seeking to expand my knowledge and skills.
 My journey in programming goes beyond the classroom; I’m a tech enthusiast and actively contribute on GitHub, where I share projects and collaborations that reflect my dedication and curiosity.
 My focus is on integrating theory and practice to create efficient and impactful solutions.